 Practice kindness and compassion towards yourself and others, Metta.

-Here are some Yoga poses that address the organ body, lymphatic and Nadi system, glands, and membranes which are all part of the immune system.
-Video is coming soon!
+Some Yoga poses to address the organ body, lymphatic and Nadi system, glands, and membranes, all part of the immune system.
+The video is coming soon!

-Virabhadrasana 1, 2 and 3, warrior poses.
-Keep back leg razor sharp and lift the pit of the abdomin upwards.
+Virabhadrasana 1, 2, and 3, warrior poses.
+Keep the back leg razor sharp and lift the pit of the abdomen upwards.

-Trikonasana (triangle) to Ardha Chandrasana (half-moon pose), moves lymph in groins, armpit, and throat area.
+Trikonasana (triangle) to Ardha Chandrasana (half-moon pose) moves lymph in the groins, armpit, and throat area.

-Ustrasana (camel pose) moves lymph in groins and throat.
+Ustrasana (camel pose) moves lymph in the groins and throat.

 Pincha Mayurasana (peacock pose) strengthens the gut.
-Option to lie prone over a block placed between low ribs and hip bones.
+The option is to lie prone over a block between low ribs and hip bones.

 Ardha Matsyendrasana (Lord of the fishes pose.)
 Stimulates abdominal organs.